| Goals of the Program

 They are:

-Insulation Air leakage control Thermal mass Passive solar heating
+controls Insulation Air leakage control Thermal mass Passive

 Natural ventilation